charrus/mythcommflag/README.md

 The aim of this project is to offer a easy way to use [Comskip](https://github.com/erikkaashoek/Comskip).
 This needs to be built and installed first.

-This is very much work in progress.
+This is very much work in progress - which explains:

+- [X] the lack of a proper releases
+- [X] the lack of a CI/CD system

 [![PyPI - Version](https://img.shields.io/pypi/v/mythcommflagwrapper.svg)](https://pypi.org/project/mythcommflagwrapper)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/mythcommflagwrapper.svg)](https://pypi.org/project/mythcommflagwrapper)